verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] You've won me over with your timeless charm
 - [ ] They give you an air of intellectual capacity.
 - [ ] You've made the idea of (doing an act) highly enticing
+- [ ] Anonymity is a borderline superpower